 Aerobic exercise has many benefits for health.
-Here, we discuss three reasons to participate in aerobic exercise based on recent studies.
+Here are three reasons to participate in aerobic exercise based on recent studies.

 There is probably no other factor affecting all levels of health and well-being as regular exercise.
 There are numerous workout options for aerobic exercise that are compatible with all age groups, genders, personal preferences, and financial budgets.
 Some of the most popular aerobic exercises are swimming, yoga, Pilates, kickboxing, walking, running, and cycling.
 While each activity has its own advantages, the benefits of aerobic exercise, which keeps an elevated heart rate, project on diverse aspects of health.